 Very prolific bean with lots of very long wonderful tasting green beans.
 Our finest Runner bean variety for pods.
 S/C 16

 Our wonderful white-flowered white-seeded Runner bean from southern Poland.
 Used as a butterbean substitute.
 The large seeds swell up and are a delight to shell out.
 This bean is only a shelling-out type.
 Dry and store for winter casseroles where they will readily absorb the flavours of a casserole.
 Piekny Jas in Polish.
-S/C 16 ORGANIC SEED
+ORGANIC SEED S/C 16 AVAILABLE AGAIN IN 2020

 Heavy crop and early into production.
 Bi-coloured flowers red/white.
 All round excellent bean.
 S/C 16